(Posted 2021 June, Updated 2022 November)

-Rylynn works with a professional handler to provide emotional support to children and their families throughout a sexual abuse investigation.
+Initially brought on to provide emotional support to families throughout a sexual abuse investigation, Rylynn’s role has expanded to serve all children and families involved with CYF.
 She gives her unconditional love and comfort to help reduce trauma and decrease the re-victimization of these vulnerable children and their families.

 Rylynn’s birthday is March 10, 2019.
 She is super affectionate!
 She gives kisses on command and wet willies, out of nowhere!
 She loves people!
 Bred and trained by Canine Companions®, she is a great match for our program and the families we serve.

 Rylynn is part of a certified facility dog team with Samantha “Sam” Carrico, LCSW, who is currently the supervisor of the Volunteer & Partner Services Program.